Chief of Police

 Highland Falls, NY 10928

-The principal mission of the Town of Highlands Police Department is to serve the community by protecting life and property, preventing crime, enforcing laws, and maintaining order for all citizens.
-It is essential for all members to remember that in the execution of our duties we act not for ourselves, but for the good of the public.
-We respect and protect the rights of all citizens and perform our duties with truthfulness, enthusiasm, courage, discretion, allegiance and sound judgment.
+The principal mission statement of the Town of Highlands Police Department is to serve the community by protecting life and property, preventing crime, enforcing laws, and maintaining order for all citizens.
+It is essential for all members to remember that in the execution of our duties we act not for ourselves, but for the good of the citizens and perform our duties with truthfulness, enthusiasm, courage, discretion, allegiance and sound judgment.

 In fulfilling our mission, we need the support of citizens, elected representatives, government officials and the criminal justice system in order to provide the quality of service our values commit us to providing.
 We, the members of the Town of Highlands Police Department, are committed for the following values: